dimitryzub/hotels-scraper-js/README.md

 # 🏨Hotels Scraper

 Parser for website hotels, all from the single package, in JavaScript.
-Sponsored by [SerpApi](https://serpapi.com/).

 Currently supports: